-Access tracks can be provided on farmland using Class A.2 (2) (c) which provides for the formation of a private way.
+Access tracks can be provided on farmland using Class A.2 (2) (c) which provides for the formation of a private way (if reasonably necessary for the purposes of agriculture).
 However, if the proposed track includes a new vehicular access from the highway, that road must be unclassified - as the GPDO restricts development within 25m of a classified road.